CZ-NIC/convey/README.md

 ### Dependencies
 You'll be asked to install `dialog` library at the first run if not already present in the system.

+### Customisation
+* A file `config.ini` is automatically created in user config folder.
+This file may be edited for further customisation.
+* If `config.ini` is present at working directory, that one is used over the one in the user config folder.
+* Launch convey with `--help` flag to see further options.

 ## Computable fields